skipfire/genmon-addon/README.md

 * CaptivePortal - all the files for the CaptivePortal service supporting configuration of your Pi.
 * docker - files supporting setting up a docker image for GenMon, primarily used with a serial-TCP bridge.
 This is based on Debian.
 * ESP32 - contains the ESPHome device yaml file for OpenGenSet to be used in serial bridge mode.
-* FanManager (RETIRED) - the files for the fan manager (will be deleted in January 2024).
 * Genmon HAT 2.0 Instructions.pdf - instructions linked on the store site for installing the v2.0+ HATs, pHATs, and pre-loaded units.
-* HatTester - the files used to test the generator HATs, pHATs, and toppers on a workbench.
+* HatTester - the files used to test the generator HATs, pHATs, and toppers on a workbench, we use this to validate every unit before it is packed up.
 * LICENSE.md - the license (currently MIT) for this project.
 We do ask, but not require, that any improvements to these files make their way back here.
 * README.md - this file.
 * Setup/Common.sh - Do not call directly, it is executed by RaspberryPi.sh and VirtualizedForSerial.sh.
 This script calls apt update and upgrade, installs several packages that will be needed, and sets locale to the US.